turt2live/matrix-bot-sdk-bot-template/README.md

 *Think this should have a Docker image built-in?
 Add a 👍 to [this issue](https://github.com/turt2live/matrix-bot-sdk-bot-template/issues/1).*

+### Docker

+Build: `docker build -t matrix-bot-sdk-template:latest --name my-matrix-bot .`
+Run: `docker run matrix-bot-sdk-template:latest`
+Stop: `docker stop my-matrix-bot`

+**Options**

+Use the flag --target to specify if you want development or production.
+Use the flag --rm to remove the container after a it is stopped.

 ### Configuration

 This template uses a package called `config` to manage configuration.
 The default configuration is offered